If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 And being good at marketing will ensure you become successful because, as I never tire of saying……

-A great coach who doesn’t know how to market her business will not be able to keep up with a poor coach who does.
+A great coach who doesn’t know how to market their business will not be able to keep up with a poor coach who does.

 How to start a coaching business from scratch

-To paraphrase the Chinese proverb, the best time to start marketing for your online coaching business is the moment you know you want to become a fully booked coach.
+To paraphrase the Chinese proverb, the best time to start marketing for your online coaching business is when you know you want to become a fully booked coach.

-In this post, I’ll outline a process for launching a sustainable, thriving business offering online coaching services.
+In this post, I’ll outline a process for launching a sustainable, thriving business online coaching services.

 There is no timescale for this business plan.